MicrosoftEdge/WebView2Feedback/specs/PrintToPdf.md

   /// Sets the `MarginBottom` property.
 A margin cannot be less than zero, and
   /// the sum of the top and bottom margins cannot exceed the page height
   /// without header and footer.
-If an invalid value is provided, the default
+If an invalid value is provided, the current
-  /// is used.
+  /// value is not changed.
   [propput] HRESULT MarginBottom([in] double marginBottom);

   /// The left margin in inches.
 The default is 1 cm, or ~0.4 inches.
   [propget] HRESULT MarginLeft([out, retval] double* marginLeft);

   /// Sets the `MarginLeft` property.
-The sum of the left and right margins
+A margin cannot be less than zero, and
-  /// cannot exceed the page width.
-If an invalid value is provided, the default
+  /// the sum of the left and right margins cannot exceed the page width.
+If an
-  /// is used.
+  /// invalid value is provided, the current value is not changed.
   [propput] HRESULT MarginLeft([in] double marginLeft);

   /// The right margin in inches.
 The default is 1 cm, or ~0.4 inches.
   [propget] HRESULT MarginRight([out, retval] double* marginRight);

-  /// Set the `MarginRight` property.The sum of the left margin and right margins
+  /// Set the `MarginRight` property.A margin cannot be less than zero, and the
-  /// cannot exceed the page width.
-If an invalid value is provided, the
+  /// sum of the left margin and right margins cannot exceed the page width.
+If
-  /// default is used.
+  /// an invalid value is provided, the current value is not changed.
   [propput] HRESULT MarginRight([in] double marginRight);

   /// `TRUE` if background colors and images should be printed.
 The default value